0xSiO/bolt-rs/bolt-proto/README.md

     UnboundRelationship(UnboundRelationship),
 }
 ```
-You should rarely ever have to construct variants directly.
-Instead, you should use `Value::from` for the type you wish
+You should rarely ever have to construct variants directly (with the exception of `Value::Null`).
+Instead, you should
-to convert.
+typically use `Value::from` for the type you wish to convert.
 See the [documentation](https://docs.rs/bolt-proto/*/bolt_proto/enum.Value.html) for more details.

 The `Serialize` and `Deserialize` traits provide interfaces for converting `Message` and `Value` types to and from
 streams of bytes, to be consumed by a compatible Bolt server.